ncatlab/nlab-content/pages/5/5/0/3/3055/content.md

 Some say **basic fibration** or **self-indexing** or the **fundamental fibration** --- anything with so many names must be important!

-If instead of the codomain the domain is used, one obtains the dual notion: [[domain cofibration]].
+If instead of the codomain the domain is used, one obtains the dual notion: [[domain opfibration]].

 ## Details